phelipetls/blog/content/_index.md

 Hi 👋, I'm a front-end developer from Rio, Brazil.

-I currently work at [Mutual](https://mutual.club/), building web and mobile apps with React, React Native and TypeScript.
+I currently work building web and mobile apps with React, React Native and TypeScript.

-I'm also interested in back-end development, Linux, DevOps, data visualization, Econometrics and Statistics.
+Other than that, I'm also interested in Linux, Vim/Neovim, Econometrics, Statistics and data visualization.